 “I’m thrilled to take on this new position with the Botstiber Institute for Wildlife Fertility Control,” Dr. continued.
 “I believe strongly in their mission and am excited to expand their presence outside the US.”

-The Botstiber Institute for Wildlife Fertility Control, headquartered in Media, PA, was established in 2016 as a partnership between The Dietrich W. Botstiber Foundation and The Humane Society of the United States.
+The Botstiber Institute for Wildlife Fertility Control, headquartered in Media, PA, was established in 2016 by the Dietrich W. Botstiber Foundation.
 The Institute serves as a resource center for the field of wildlife fertility control by stimulating vital discussion, collaboration, and networking through events such as conferences, workshops and seminars.
 BIWFC also supports wildlife fertility control projects through grants, and works to educate wildlife managers, policy makers and the public.

 The Botstiber Institute for Wildlife Fertility Control marks its fifth anniversary in 2021 with an array of events and projects including an educational film “An Overview of Wildlife Fertility Control.”
 Running about 15 minutes in length, this unique film is an excellent introduction to one of the most important issues of wildlife population control today.

 Dr. Massei received her BsC in Natural Sciences from the University of Florence (Italy) and her PhD in wild boar ecology from the University of Aberdeen (UK).
 Her research interests focus on ecology and population control of wild boar and feral pigs and on fertility control to manage wildlife and free-roaming livestock.
 She published two books on the natural history and management of wild boar and circa 150 scientific papers and popular articles on wildlife management and applied ecology.
-In addition to her position as Director of BIWFC Europe, Dr. Massei also serves as Senior Ecologist, at the National Wildlife Management Centre of the Animal and Plant Health Agency (APHA), UK.
+Prior to her position at BIWFC Europe, Dr. Massei served as Senior Ecologist, at the National Wildlife Management Centre of the Animal and Plant Health Agency (APHA), UK.